Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/sensitivity-labels-office-apps.md

 ## <a name="office-file-types-supported"></a>Types de fichiers Office pris en charge

-Les applications Office qui ont un étiquetage intégré pour les fichiers Word, Excel et PowerPoint prennent en charge le format Open XML (tel que .docx et .xlsx), mais pas le format Microsoft Office 97-2003 (tel que .doc et .xls), le format Open Document (par exemple, .odt et .ods) ou d’autres formats.
-Lorsqu’un type de fichier n’est pas pris en charge pour l’étiquetage intégré, le bouton **Sensibilité** n’est pas disponible dans l’application Office.
+Office apps that have built-in labeling for Word, Excel, and PowerPoint files support the Open XML format (such as .docx and .xlsx) but not the Microsoft Office 97-2003 format (such as .doc and .xls), Open Document Format (such as .odt and .ods), or other formats.
+When a file type is not supported for built-in labeling, the **Sensitivity** button is not available in the Office app.

 Le client d’étiquetage unifié Azure Information Protection prend en charge les formats Open XML et Microsoft Office 97-2003.
 Pour plus d’informations, consultez [Types de fichiers pris en charge par le client d’étiquetage unifié Azure Information Protection](/azure/information-protection/rms-client/clientv2-admin-guide-file-types) à partir du guide d’administration de ce client.